Novum/vkQuake/readme.md

 # 🌋 vkQuake
 vkQuake is a port of id Software's [Quake](https://en.wikipedia.org/wiki/Quake_(video_game)) using Vulkan instead of OpenGL for rendering.
-It is based on the popular [QuakeSpasm](http://quakespasm.sourceforge.net/) and [QuakeSpasm-Spiked](https://triptohell.info/moodles/qss/) ports and runs all mods compatible with it like [Arcane Dimensions](http://www.simonoc.com/pages/design/sp/ad.htm).
+It is based on the popular [QuakeSpasm](http://quakespasm.sourceforge.net/) and [QuakeSpasm-Spiked](https://triptohell.info/moodles/qss/) ports and runs all mods compatible with them like [Arcane Dimensions](http://www.simonoc.com/pages/design/sp/ad.htm).
 Due to the port using Vulkan and other optimizations it can achieve much better frame rates.

 Compared to QuakeSpasm vkQuake also features a software Quake like underwater effect, has better color precision, generates mipmap for water surfaces at runtime and has native support for anti-aliasing and AF.
 Furthermore frame rates above 72FPS do not break physics.